BKPrograms/hash-cracker/README.md

 # hash-cracker
 ## Description:
 Hash cracker is a simple script written in python3 that can be used to identify the original value of a hash.
-The script takes in a wordlist, the actual hash to crack, and the algorithm which the hash has been produced from.
+The script takes in a wordlist, the actual hash to crack or a list of hashes to crack, and the algorithm which the hash has been produced from.
 **Disclaimer:** This will not work with python2 so please run this script with python3.

 ### Hashing Algorithms Supported: